-I heard a low chuckle from him, and then his entire demeanor changed into a more mentoring vibe.
+I heard a low chuckle from him, and then his entire demeanor changed into a more fearsome opponent.
 His smirk dissipated into the strong scowl I had grown accustomed to and he fell into a fighter's stance, his sword pointed towards me.

 After a quick deep breath I too crouched down into a similar stance, focusing intently on my form.

 A glint of anger sparked in his aqua eyes, transforming him into the deadly, perfectionist of a warrior that led the first squad, and possibly the entire ship, in missions and kills.
 He was a completely different person when fighting, never accepting even the slightest failure.
 Sure, his techniques could be a little… harsh, sometimes, but it always got the job done.

 A while back I had told him that I didn't want him to feel like he had to go easy on me, because I knew that the tougher the training, the better the results.
 Ever since, he held back only as much as was absolutely necessary, and I had quickly improved in speed and stamina.

 Two hours into training, I fell to the mats from the sheer force of Kace's katana, clutching at my now throbbing shoulder where the butt of his sword had jabbed me.
 Kace had definitely stepped up his game this session, and I was doing everything in my power just to keep up with him.
 I had already received several hard blows from the flat of his sword and was becoming increasingly frustrated.

 "Perhaps we should call it a day."
 Kace stated before I could get up.

 I gave him a weak glare.
 "No, we should keep going just a little bit longer!
 I just need to…"